Novaleaf/xlib/README.md

 While you can use ```npm install xlib``` to use this in just about any javascript project or environment, here are what we test with:

 - vscode v.latest
-- ts v.latest (3.0.1 or higher suggested)
+- typescript v.latest (3.0.1 or higher suggested)
 - node v8.x (6.x or higher suggested)

 You can check out the [PhantomJsCloud](https://www.npmjs.com/package/phantomjscloud) NPM library for a real-life usage example.